tin6150/CMAQ/docker/README.rst

 have to configure the build on docker hub web site.
 would be nice if there is a config file like .travis.yml to configure it [well, maybe not in yaml format]

 autobuild using docker hub is prefered over the local BUILD and REGISTRY process above.
+It is slow, but it keeps log online for easier review.